Expergefactor/Update-Ubuntu-System/README.md

 ### DESCRIPTION
   Script to update your Ubuntu based system & to clear up afterwards.

-  Individual tasks are prevented from displaying on-screen and are replaced with a task progress bar to provide a cleaner appearance.
+  Individual tasks are prevented from displaying on-screen and are replaced with a dynamic progress bar to provide a cleaner appearance.

 ### REQUIREMENTS